marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 ![Blog Subfolder](/assets/library/html-css/part5/blog-subfolder.png)

-Open the copied file `blog/index.html` in your browser (if you use the Brackets editor, click on the flash *Live Preview* flash).
-You will notice two things do not work:
+Open the copied file `blog/index.html` in your browser (if you use the Brackets editor, click on the *Live Preview* flash).
+You will notice that two things do not work:

 1. The image is not displayed.
 2. The colors defined in the CSS are not applied.

-Since we are in a subfolder, now no longer correct URL (or path called).
-Thus, the image would appear that we need for the `src` attribute instead of` `../ marco.jpg` now marco.jpg` specify.
-But probably we will not again the same image on the blog page.
+Since we are in a subfolder, the path to the files are not correct.
+For the image to appear we would need to use `../marco.jpg` instead of `marco.jpg` in the `src` attribute.
+But probably you will not want the same image on the blog page.
 So you can remove the entire `img` element.

 In **CSS** it is common to define CSS rules **for the entire project**.
 Thus it is important that we reference the same CSS file in the blog page.
-We achieve this by changing the URL from `main.css` to `../ main.css`.
+We achieve this by changing the URL from `main.css` to `../main.css`.
 The following shows the entire `link` element:

 ##### blog/index.html